menu

 Residents will find that the township is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sodus is worth considering.

-Sodus is a small township, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small township, Sodus doesn't have a public transportation system that people use for their commute.

 Demographics

-The education level of Sodus citizens is a little higher than the average for US cities and towns: 22.37% of adults in Sodus have at least a bachelor's degree.
+The citizens of Sodus are slightly better educated than the national average of 21.84% for all cities and towns, with 22.37% of adults in Sodus having a bachelor's degree or advanced degree.

 Sodus is a very ethnically-diverse township.
 The people who call Sodus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sodus residents report their race to be White, followed by Black or African-American.
 Sodus also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 17.24% of the township’s residents.
 Important ancestries of people in Sodus include German, English, Irish, Polish, and Italian.